-Some driving conditions or climates may cause a brake squeal when the brakes are first applied or lightly applied.
-This does not mean something is wrong with your brakes.
+Some driving conditions or climates can cause a brake squeal when the brakes are first applied or lightly applied.
+This does not mean something is wrong with the brakes.
 Properly torqued wheel nuts are necessary to help prevent brake pulsation.
-When tires are rotated, inspect brake pads for wear and evenly tighten wheel nuts in the proper sequence to GM torque specifications.
+When tires are rotated, inspect brake pads for wear and evenly tighten wheel nuts in the proper sequence to torque specifications in Capacities and Specifications on page 5-105.